-Yazd is a historical city that its antiquities have made it one of the first historical adobe cities of Iran and then the second historical city of the world.
+Yazd is a historical city whose antiquities have made it one of the first historical adobe cities of Iran and then the second historical city of the world.
 Due to the many stunning attractions and the adobe buildings, this historic city is registered in UNESCO.
 And for the same reasons, Yazd is a globally popular city.
 Yazd is popular for its windcatchers and qanats.
 In every corner of the city, you can watch a part of history and enjoy drowning in its beauties.
 Today, We are going to learn about some of the top things to do in Yazd.
 Most of which include visiting these outstanding historical sites.

 1. Yazd Jame Mosque

 Yazd Jame Mosque is one of the masterpieces of Iranian architecture.
 It stands in the heart of desert land.
 And it is one of the most popular tourist destinations for both Iranian and foreign travelers.
 This mosque was built about 100 years ago, during 3 different eras.
 It was one of the main bases of the Sassanid reign.
 What makes this mosque different from the other Iranian mosques is the unique dome, the tall entrance, as well as its beautiful and dazzling exclusive tile work.